NESCLiC/nesclic.github.io/README.md

-# website
+# NESCLiC Website
-Website for the NESCLiC Consortium
+Future home for the NESCLiC Consortium website